 Wear an air filter (respirator) for some infections, and ask you to do the same when you visit.

-Practice good hand hygiene, especially after using the bathroom and before and after touching the patient or his or her surroundings.
+Practice good hand hygiene, especially after using the bathroom and before and after touching the person or his or her surroundings.
 Good hand hygiene means washing your hands with soap and water or using alcohol-based gels or foams.

 Keep your hands away from your face.

-Do not use the patient’s bathroom.
+Do not use the person’s bathroom.